 Renting vs. selling: Costs to consider

-To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, hiring a property management company.
+To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, potentially hiring a property management company.
 From there, you can gauge whether you’ll be able to recoup your expenses and then some.

-Costs to rent a home
+Costs of renting out a home

-- Property management fees: If you need to hire a property manager, that will cost you, as well.
+If you need to hire a property manager, that will cost you, as well.
 These companies tend to charge a percentage of the rent price, typically 10 percent.

-- Tax filing and accounting fees: Even if you do your own bookkeeping for expenses pertaining to the rental, you’ll likely incur costs for filing taxes using tax preparation software or if hiring an accountant.
+Even if you do your own bookkeeping for expenses pertaining to the rental, you’ll likely incur costs for filing taxes using tax preparation software or if hiring an accountant.

-- Vacancies: Consider, too, the cost of vacancies between tenants.
+Consider, too, the cost of vacancies between tenants.
 If a tenant moves out and you don’t have a replacement, that’s income you’re losing out on.

 Costs of selling a home

-- Home loan payoff: Once you’ve sold the home, the proceeds will need to go towards the remainder of your mortgage.
+Once you’ve sold the home, the proceeds will need to go towards the remainder of your mortgage.

 Deciding whether you should rent or sell your home depends on both monetary and lifestyle factors.
-To help guide your decision, consider what your financial situation is like, whether you’ll return to your current location or if you’re interested in being a landlord.
+To help guide your decision, consider what your financial situation is like, whether you’ll return to your current location anytime soon or if you’re interested in being a landlord.